-To prepare a common size statement, express each item in the income statement as a percentage of sales.
+To prepare a standardised statement, express each item in the income statement as a percentage of sales.
 You can use a spreadsheet or a piece of paper.
-Note that you cannot overstate the common size statement.
-It helps you to easily calculate all your business profit margins including gross profits and net profit.
+Note that you cannot overstate the standardised statement.
+It helps you to easily calculate all your business profit margins (Also see How To Determine Profit Margins On Services) including gross profits and net profit.
 Besides, it clearly reveals how much each expense takes away from your profit.

 Compile a year-to-year comparison statement

 A year-to-year comparison statement will help you to compare income statements for various years.
-Such analysis will help you to understand how your business has been performing for the past few years.
+Such analysis (Also see Benefits a Simple Financial Analysis Brings to Your Business) will help you to understand how your business has been performing for the past few years.
 Besides, you can make significant estimates plan for future business growth effectively.